 - Strong cramping

-- Heavy bleeding and clots
+- Heavy bleeding and clots and or tissue

 - Side effects like chills, fever, diarrhea, or nausea